 - Maximum 10% of its net assets in convertible bonds (other than contingent convertible type). - Maximum 10% of the net assets in contingent convertible bonds. - Maximum 45% of the net assets in non-investment grade debt securities. - Distressed or defaulted issuers will not represent more than 10% of the net assets.
-If, following a downgrade, distressed or defaulted securities exceed the limit of 10%, the Sub-Fund will sell the exceeding securities in the shortest time. - Maximum 10% of its net assets in UCIs. - Maximum 5% of its net assets in closed-ended Real Estate Investment Trusts (REITS) qualifying as transferable securities.
+If, following a downgrade, distressed or defaulted securities exceed the limit of 10%, the Sub-Fund will sell the exceeding securities in the shortest time. - Maximum 10% of its net assets in UCIs. - Maximum 5% of its net assets in closed-ended Real Estate Investment Trusts (REITS) qualifying as transferable securities. - Maximum 15% of its net assets in structured products (as described below). - Maximum 5% of its net assets in SPACs (Special Purpose Acquisition Companies).

-Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold up to 100% of its net assets in liquidities as among others: cash deposits, money market UCIs (under the abovementioned 10% limit) and money market instruments.
+Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold up to 100% of its net assets in cash (at sight) and Cash Equivalents (as defined in the main body of the Prospectus, section "Definitions").

-The Sub-Fund may also invest up to 15% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.
+The Sub-Fund may invest up to 15% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.